The Top 4 Bars in Tokyo

 If you’re missing home and don’t quite fancy one of the more wackier bars in Tokyo (there are many), then heading across to one of the many ‘Hub’ establishments.
 The Hub chain is branded and marketed as an English Pub experience, where pints are served readily.

 A fairly impressive selection of beers, bitters and lagers are served here, so you won’t miss your home brew.
 On the flipside of this, they also serve an almost unimaginable number of Japanese beers and spirits, so you won’t miss out on the local brews either.
 If you’re hungry, there’s an ‘English’ menu that lists fish and chips, pies and other British cuisines.
 Cheap, fun and social.
+There are quite a few cheap Tokyo hotels within walking distance of this bar which makes it more appealing to tourists.

 2. Shinjuku 8-bit Cafe